TristanLeclair/COMP370FinalProject/README.md

 ...

 The other movies to compare it to are:

-- Taylor Swift | The Eras Tour
+- Renaissance: a film by beyonce
+- Godzilla Minus One
+- Napoleon
+- Wish
+- The Hunger Games: The Ballad of Songbirds & Snakes
+- Trolls Band Together
-- The Exorcist: Believer
+- Thanksgiving
-- PAW Patrol: The Mighty Movie
+- The Marvels
+- Five Nights at Freddy's
+- After Death
 - Killers of the Flower Moon
-- Five Nights at Freddy’s
-- Priscilla
-- Saw X
-- The Creator
-- After Death
-- The Marvels

 ## Source Data